 In theory, content takedowns could be ordered by government action – for example a finding that the party holding a social media account is a barred terrorist organization.
 Under US law, it is illegal to “knowingly provide material support or resources" to a designated foreign terrorist organization.
 However, this law presently excludes providing telephonic or personal communications, and expansion of this regulation would be both complex to administer (given current approaches to identity online) and challenging to coordinate internationally.

-Also, it would be important for government direction to the private sector to stay at arm’s length – child abuse prosecutions have faced questions as to whether a service provider relaying evidence was an agent of the government and therefore also subject to constitutional limitations.
-So long as the service provider acts voluntarily, based on statutory guidance, the claim of state action is likely to be unsuccessful, but it is a boundary to bear in mind.
+Also, it would be important for government direction to the private sector to stay at arm’s length – child abuse prosecutions have faced questions as to whether a service provider relaying evidence was an agent of the government and therefore also subject to constitutional limitations - here, the First Amendment could limit private sector takedowns if the provider is found to be a state agent.
+So long as the service provider acts voluntarily, even if based on statutory guidance, such a claim is likely to be unsuccessful, but it is a boundary to bear in mind.

 Which brings me to the option of private action under statute (as with the case of online harassment), where law provides guidance to the private sector but does not dictate specific takedowns (or, as in the case of copyright, leaves the takedown requests to private parties).
 For terrorist content, a law expressing encouraging private sector takedowns seems to combine the risks of government restrictions on freedom of expression, with no real advantage for the private sector or guidance as to what should be taken down, and thus seems less attractive than discretionary action by the private sector.